top of page

 Jack Mangini

-Jack is a third-year student in the Clinical Psychology PsyD program.
+Jack is a fourth-year student in the Clinical Psychology PsyD program.
 Jack graduated with a B.A. in Psychology from McGill University.
 His undergraduate thesis focused on the role that empathic accuracy plays in perceived social support.
 Before coming to Ferkauf, Jack worked at the Institute for Child Development at SUNY Binghamton where he taught children with Autism Spectrum Disorder.
-He is currently working with Dr. Quigley on a systematic review that examines the role of social support during the COVID-19 pandemic.
+His Doctoral Research Project was a systematic review of research on social support as a protective factor for the development of depression during the COVID-19 pandemic.
+Email: jmangin1@mail.yu.edu

 Blake Katz Picture.jpeg